jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

-of the Board of Directors, except the power to elect and remove officers and except those powers which, by law, or the Agreement of Association and Articles of Organization or By-laws of the Corporation, the Board of Directors is prohibited from delegating; all subject to any action with respect to such authority from time to time taken by the Board of Directors or by vote of the members.
+of the Board of Directors, except the power to elect and remove officers and except those powers which, by law, or the Agreement of Association and Articles of Organization or By-laws of the Corporation, the Board of Directors is prohibited from delegating all subject to any action with respect to such authority from time to time taken by the Board of Directors or by vote of the members.
 The presiding officer may vote without restriction at meetings of the